laineus/phaser-assets-webpack-plugin/README.md

 # Requirements

-- Webpack4 or higher
+- Webpack5

-I'm not sure if this will be working on Webpack3 or less.
+I'm not sure if this will be working on other versions.
 Please make an issue or PR if need it.

 # [Examples] Projects that using this plugin